12 Ways To Reduce Your Environmental Impact and Travel Responsibly

 The Ultimate Christchurch Walking Tour

-We're lucky to have two hostels smack bang in the middle of the most walkable city in New Zealand.
+We're lucky to have a hostel smack bang in the middle of the most walkable city in New Zealand.
 We also think a good walk is the best way to explore it!
 Fancy that.

 Te Araroa Trail Hostels

 The Te Araroa trail is New Zealand's newest long distance tramping route, from Cape Reinga in the north to Bluff in the south.
 We've got hostels to suit walkers and hikers along the way.

 YHA Aoraki Mt Cook Pure New Zealand Finalists